[Holodeck –

 everything, till a woman came along and taught me about love.
 For a

-while, I wasn’t angry any more.
-Three Cardassians raped her and
+while, I wasn't angry any more.
+Three Cardassians raped her and smashed

-them as I could find.
+as I could find.
 How about you?
 Any family?

 TUVOK: I do, but there is nothing to report about them that would